cscart/docs/en/cscart_addons/addons/quantity_discount_bulk_edit/index.rst

     Editing a large amount of items can be exhausting: you have to select them one by one, choosing the value you want.
 Imagine having to change quantity discounts for 1000 products one by one… that would take forever!

-    But don't worry: with the **Quantity Discount Bulk Edit** add-on, you can simultaneously modify quantity discounts of multiple products, or set a new quantity discount for every selected item.
+    But don't worry: with the **Discount Edition** add-on, you can simultaneously modify quantity discounts of multiple products, or set a new quantity discount for every selected item.
 A simple and direct way to fulfill a long and stressful operation with a few clicks!

     .. fancybox:: img/Cover_quantity_discounts.jpg
-        :alt: CS-Cart Quantity Discount Bulk Edit add-on
+        :alt: CS-Cart Discount Edition add-on

     Simply install the add-on and you’re all set!